Hexagram 47困Oppression

 — Legge (1882)

 Line 6 is the topmost line of Oppression and the position where the exhaustion has reached its outer limit.
-The image is doubled: 困于葛藟, bound by the creepers and vines that have grown over the actor while they were held in place; 于臲卼, perched in a high and unstable position from which any movement threatens collapse.
-The actor at line 6 has internalised the paralysis of the situation — 曰動悔, saying to themselves, 'If I move, I shall regret it.'
+The image is doubled: 困于葛藟, bound by the creepers and vines that have grown over you while you were held in place; 于臲卼, perched in a high and unstable position from which any movement threatens collapse.
+At line 6 you have internalised the paralysis of the situation — 曰動悔, saying to yourself, 'If I move, I shall regret it.'
 The line then performs a precise inversion: 有悔,征吉 — if he does repent of former errors, going forward brings fortune.
-The exhaustion is real, the paralysis is real, the creepers are real — and the line is explicit that the corrective is the willingness to acknowledge that the previous posture produced the entanglement.
+The exhaustion is real, the paralysis is real, the creepers are real — and the line is explicit that the corrective is the willingness to acknowledge that your previous posture produced the entanglement.

-The decision-relevant translation is the founder who has been frozen at the top of a failing company because every move looks worse than holding still; the executive who is one step from the exit but cannot leave without admitting the previous strategy was the trap; the leader who is bound by commitments made in better moments and treats each commitment as a creeper that prevents motion.
+The decision-relevant translation is the office-holder frozen at the top of a failing institution because every move looks worse than holding still; the person one step from walking away who cannot leave without admitting the earlier choice was the trap; the leader bound by commitments made in better moments who treats each one as a creeper that prevents motion.
 The hexagram is honest that this position is real.
 The high and unstable place is not paranoia; the previous moves did produce the entanglement, and any future move does carry risk.
 The corrective is the regret — 有悔 — not as performance but as a structural recognition that the path that led to line 6 cannot be reversed by continuing it.
-The fortune named is conditioned: it depends on the regret being real, the acknowledgement being internal rather than performed for an audience, and the forward motion being a clean break from the posture that produced the creepers.
-Founders who reach line 6 typically discover that the exit they could not take from line 6 alone becomes available the moment the previous direction is honestly disowned.
+The fortune named is conditioned: it depends on the regret being real, on the acknowledgement being internal rather than staged for an audience, and on the forward motion being a clean break from the posture that produced the creepers.
+People who reach line 6 typically discover that the exit they could not take from line 6 alone becomes available the moment the previous direction is honestly disowned.

 PostureResources exhausted · inner virtue surviving